nventive/Crashlytics.Droid/README.md

 If you want, you can add a pre-build script to your project to get the manifest's "android:versionName" and set it right into the String.xml file, but that's up to you.

 ## Known Issues
-The targeted Xamarin.Android project platform needs to be of Android 8.0 otherwise the application is not able to initialize with firebase.
+The Xamarin.Android project needs to target API Level 26 (Android 8.0) to properly initialize with Firebase.
 When using Fabric, the project needs to be created with a native project.